Renting Property Leytonstone, Leyton, Wanstead and Surrounding Areas

 Securing a Property and Moving In

-With satisfactory credit checking and the references obtained, an appointment can be fixed to conclude the process involving the signing of the tenancy agreement, payment of any outstanding monies (rent in advance, deposit and fees) and the issuing of keys.
+With satisfactory credit checking and the references obtained, an appointment can be fixed to conclude the process involving the signing of the tenancy agreement, payment of any outstanding monies (rent in advance, deposit) and the issuing of keys.

 It’s important to plan ahead – contact the utility companies and the local council as soon as possible so as to transfer the supply and council tax account into your name.